jOhNeX2017/leetcode_and_codechef_practice/README.md

-# codechef_practice
+# codechef_practice and Leetcode

-This repository contains the solutions of some of the codechef questions.
+This repository contains the solutions of some of the codechef questions and LeetCode Questions